brookewoolley/debugging_exercise_1/README.md

 # Debugging practice

-You can use this exercise to practice and assess your debugging skill.
+You can use this exercise to practice debugging.

 Take a couple of minutes to read this README thoroughly before you start.